win2pdf/Win2PDF.Samples/plug-in/README.md

 [PDF Reformat As Text](/plug-in/PDFReformatAsText) - Automatically reformat newly created PDF files created by Win2PDF using a fixed width font.

+[PDF Conditionally Rename Based on Content](plug-in/PDFConditionalRename) - Conditionally rename a PDF based on the content of the PDF and conditional searches.

 Plug-ins require that [Win2PDF](https://www.win2pdf.com) is installed.
 An evaluation version of Win2PDF can be downloaded for free at https://www.win2pdf.com/download/

 Please contact support@win2pdf.com with questions, plug-in feature requests, or to request a time limited evaluation license.